 What is a COA?

-Once testing is complete, the laboratory issues a final report, called a Certificate of Analysis, which highlights the above-mentioned testing results that indicate the presence and quantity of each detected compound.
-This will allow you to verify the contents of the product in comparison to the seller’s claims and, most importantly, the safety of the product.
+Once testing is complete, the laboratory issues a final report (the COA) of the above-mentioned testing results and indicates the presence and quantity of each detected substance and compound.
+This allows you to verify the content of the product and, most importantly, the safety of the product.

 Reputable sellers will act with transparency.
-COAs outlining product contents should be easily accessible and/or made available to the public upon request and should be issued by a third-party accredited laboratory.
+A COA outlining product contents should be easily accessible and/or made available to you upon request and should be issued by a third-party accredited laboratory.

 What are Third-Party Accredited Laboratories?

 Third-party simply means that the laboratory is a separate entity from the company selling the hemp extract cbd products and has no influence on the outcome of product testing results.

 Many states require a laboratory to be accredited.
 Even in states where this is not a requirement, it is still considered best practice.
 The accreditation organization sets higher standards for quality and safety, among others, and provides direct oversight over laboratories enrolled in their accreditation program.
 The laboratory is required to implement and maintain those higher standards and pass the accreditation organization’s mandatory inspection.

 When a CBD seller chooses to submit their products to a third-party accredited laboratory, they’re ensuring a higher level of quality, transparency and unbiased verification of the product.

 How to Find the COA for Your Product

 There are a few methods to acquire the COA for your product.
 Some companies (like deep CBDs) include a library of product COAs on their website to allow you to research safety, potency, and purity before purchase with ease.